fragaria/karmen-docs/docs/pill-getting-started.md

 To simplify this, we are continually building up a collection of **ready-made designs** that can be 3D-printed easily.
-See the [collection on Thingiverse](https://www.thingiverse.com//tag:karmen), pick the design for your printer brand and print it—we recommend white or red PETG!
+See the [collection on Thingiverse](https://www.thingiverse.com/KarmenTech/collections/karmen-pill-holders), pick the design for your printer brand and print it—we recommend white or red PETG!

 !> We kindly ask our community members to **share their customized Pill holder models with us**.
 If you have a design that others can benefit from, ping us on [info@karmen.tech](mailto:info@karmen.tech) and we will gladly add it to our official collection.
-Or just add the `karmen` tag to your Thingiverse design.
+Also, it's a good idea to add the `karmen` and `pill` tags to your Thingiverse design.

 ### Connecting